kraftdenker/ZAPiXWEB/README.md

 browsers, even if in a disconnected computer.
 In line with forensics procedures, the technique extracts digital data that can be loaded into forensic tools for analysis.

-WhatsApp Desktop Techinque - Electron (Electron version deprecated by Meta in JUN/23) (a new technique in development)
+WhatsApp Desktop Techinque - see ZAPiXDESK at https://github.com/kraftdenker/ZAPiXDESK
 -------------
 - ChangeLog described into .js source file.
 -------------